codeattack-medialab/Joystick_Fachada/README.md

 - Don't forget to [check if you have the appropriate NodeMCU drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers) for your OS
 - Follow the [tutorial to connect/prepare your NodeMCU on Arduino IDE](https://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/)
 - e-InkPaper 2.9" BW has his own pin mapping.
 Once 4.7k Resistor solution has been done.
 Follow this pin mapping to connect your e-InkPaper to the NodeMcu: BUSY -> D2,    RST -> D4,    DC -> D3,    CS -> D8,     CLK -> D5,     DIN -> D7,     GND -> GND, 3.3V -> 3.3V
+- testers: Go to arduino/testers folder if you want to try all diferents functionallities for a better undestanding.

+## E-Paper Screen Images

+Use following online software (https://javl.github.io/image2cpp/) to convert and save images in the e-paper screen format.
+Each pixel is represented inside a Byte in Hexa format.

 ## UDP Protocol